ZhenbangYou/SysY-Front-End/README.md

-# SysY-Front-End: A One-Pass Intermediate Code Generator
+# SysY Front End: A One-Pass Intermediate Code Generator

 ## Preface
 This documentation aims to be an intelligible and readable tutorial for everyone who wants to get his or her hands dirty with a real compiler.
 Admittedly, this is just a toy compiler with evidently poor performance.
 However, it is due to simplicity and conciseness that this tiny compiler can serve as a material for first step learning.